ehsansdr/daily-spring-Tutorial/README.md

 # **here we have my journey of learning Spring boot**

-_after adding by copy pasting press maven icon on top right of pom.xml file to download that_
+_after adding by copy and pasting press maven icon on top right of pom.xml file to download that_

 ## first we created these dependencies :